sduff/sduff.github.io/_docs/colophon.md

 integrates Jekyll, a static site generator.
 You can find the source for the site at [http://github.com/sduff/sduff.github.io](http://github.com/sduff/sduff.github.io).

-Previously, I had written a custom site generator, called *waste*, but found I was spending more time working on it then I did writing content for the site.
+Previously, I had written a custom site generator, called *WASTE*, but found I was spending more time working on it than I did writing content for the site.
-I abandonded it, but the [waste sources](http://github.com/sduff/waste) are available, should you wish to see some hacked-together python code.
+I abandonded it, but the [WASTE sources](http://github.com/sduff/waste) are available, should you wish to see some hacked-together python code.

 ## Build